How to Start a Nonprofit in Ohio: A Beginner’s Step-by-Step Guide

 Pick Your Organization Name

 Selecting a distinctive name for your nonprofit marks the first official step toward registration.
-The Ohio Secretary of State (614-466-3910, sos.state.oh.us) requires your organization’s name to be distinguishable from other registered businesses according to the Ohio Secretary of State’s guidelines on business name availability.
+The Ohio Secretary of State (614-466-3910, sos.state.oh.us) requires your organization’s name to be distinguishable from other registered businesses, according to their guide to name availability.
 Subsequently, you can verify name availability through the Secretary of State’s business name database.

 Consider these naming guidelines: